 Ellwood Mesa is a large, diverse Open Space with many terrific places to explore.
 In addition to beautiful trails through a eucalyptus forest, Ellwood Mesa also features stunning views of the Pacific Ocean and the Santa Ynez Mountains from cliff-side and grassy mesa trails.
 There are two places to access the beach, with swimming and surfing.
-In the past, Ellwood Mesa was best known for providing habitat for extensive colonies of wintering monarch butterflies (the Goleta Butterfly Grove).
+During most years, Ellwood Mesa provides important habitat for colonies of wintering monarch butterflies (the Goleta Butterfly Grove), which can often be seen from October through February.
 This is a very special place.

 South of Hollister Ave, between Pebble Beach Drive and Elderberry Dr., Goleta

 Biking (mountain), Birdwatching, Hiking, Horseback Riding, Picnicking (no tables), Relaxing, Running, Studying/Reading, Surfing, Swimming , Viewing (Ocean, Mountain), Walking, Watchable Wildlife

 The trail along the bluff at Ellwood Mesa is part of the California Coastal Trail.

 Ellwood Mesa was protected as a result of extensive community planning, litigation, negotiation, and fund raising efforts, which resulted in a highly acclaimed land swap.
 Currently, the City of Goleta is implementing a major “Ellwood Trails and Habitat Restoration Project,” which will result in improvements in trails, access and other aspects of this Open Space.